contains the active ingredient fentanyl

 Things you must do

-Always follow your doctor's instructions carefully.
+always follow your doctor's instructions carefully

-Tell your doctor if you become pregnant while using DENPAX.
+tell your doctor if you become pregnant while using DENPAX

-If your pain continues or returns, see your doctor.
+if your pain continues or returns, see your doctor.
 You may need additional medicines

-to control the pain or a change in the strength of the DENPAX transdermal patch.
+to control the pain or a change in the strength of the DENPAX transdermal patch

-Tell your doctor if you develop a fever.
+tell your doctor if you develop a fever.
 At high temperatures, the amount of fentanyl

 absorbed by the skin increases.
-Your doctor may need to adjust your DENPAX dose.
+Your doctor may need to adjust your DENPAX dose

 Things you must not do

-Do not expose the transdermal patch to direct heat from electric blankets, heat pads,
+DO NOT expose the transdermal patch to direct heat from electric blankets, heat pads,

 long hot baths, saunas or hot spa baths while you are using DENPAX.
 Direct exposure

 to such heat may cause an increase in the amount of fentanyl absorbed by the skin,

 Whilst wearing your patch you can go outside in the sun but you must cover the patch

 Do not use DENPAX to treat any other complaint unless your doctor says so.

 Do not give the transdermal patches to anyone else, even if their symptoms seem similar

 Do not stop using DENPAX unless your doctor advises you to do so.
 If you have been

 advice, you may experience withdrawal symptoms (such as nausea, vomiting, diarrhoea,

 anxiety and shivering).
 Seek your doctor's advice if you experience these symptoms.

 Things to be careful of

-If the transdermal patch accidently adheres to another person (for example, family member sharing the same bed), remove the
+If the transdermal patch accidentally adheres to another person (for example a family

-transdermal patch and contact your doctor.
 Do this even if there are no signs of discomfort or drowsiness.

 Check with your doctor or pharmacist before switching brands.